MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

        -  [Post bot scoring clauses](rules.md#post-bot-scoring-clauses).
        -  [Post risk scoring clauses](rules.md#post-risk-scoring-clauses).

-### Details (name and description)
+### Name and description)

-When you create a rule, you can add details that make it easily identifiable for you and your team, such as a name and description.
+When you create a rule, you can add a name and description that make it easily identifiable for you and your team.
+Rule names must be unique.

-Rule names must be unique and do not have to be case sensitive.
-However, you cannot create rules using the same text with a different case (for example, *riskycountry*, *RiskyCountry*, and *RISKYCOUNTRY*).
-Fraud Protection does not recognize case and therefore considers these examples to be the same name.

 ### Status

 #### Active or inactive rules

-Once a rule has been published, it can be set to either *Active* or *Inactive*.
+Once a rule has been published, it can be set to either *active* or *inactive*.
-- If a rule is *Active*, it affects real time production traffic.
+- If a rule is active, it affects real time production traffic.
 This means that all events of this type are evaluated against the rule.
-- If a rule is *Inactive*, it does not affect production traffic.
+- If a rule is inactive, it does not affect production traffic.

 #### Draft rules